WOOLGATHERERS - FAN (ONDULE) REEDS

 Here is a detailed photo of the FAN REED, showing how the spacing and cramming of the warp threads is conducted.

-THE WOOLGATHERERS is now in a position to supply FAN REEDS to weavers who desire something special to enhance their weaving palette.
+THE WOOLGATHERERS offers FAN REEDS to weavers who desire something special to enhance their weaving palette.
 These are custom made reeds with a lead time of 4-8 weeks from time of order.

 Detail of reed shown above.